beega-india/.github/profile/readme.md

 ### 👋 Introduction

-We are an open-source authenticator app.
+We are an open-source authenticator platform.

 ### 🎯 Objective

-To build an open-source authenticator app that is secure, ad-free, inclusive and compliant with the rules and regulations of India.
+To build an open-source authenticator platform that is secure, ad-free, inclusive and compliant with the rules and regulations of India.

 ### 🌈 Contribution guidelines